seokjunbing/project-agora/README.md

 ##### Users
 `http://[ site_url ]/api/users/`

 Lists the users on the site's database and allows for the creation of new users.
+You will receive either a confirmation in the form of the created `User` object or a response with a 4XX status code specifying why the request failed.

 ###### Creating users

 Make a POST request with the following fields: `email`, `password`, `first_name`, `last_name`.
 ###### Retrieving users

 Make a GET request.
-You will receive the following fields: `id`, `username`, `email`, `first_name`, `last_name`. `password` is, naturally, a read-only field.
+You will receive the following fields: `id`, `username`, `email`, `first_name`, `last_name`.
+You will also receive a nested object, `profile`, containing a sole field, `verified`, specifying whether a user has verified their email.

-##### auth-token
+##### Authentication token

 `http://[ site_url ]/api/auth-token/`

 **Accepts POST requests only**.
 Send a POST request containing the following fields: `username` and `password` to try to authenticate a user.
-If the user is successfully authenticated, you will receive a `token`.
-For now, this endpoint requires `username`, but the plan is to either transition to requiring `email` or to remove this endpoint altogether.
-You can derive a `username` from an email for now by using `get_username()` in `serializers.py`.
+If the user is successfully authenticated, you will receive a `token`, which you can use to authenticate a user.
+See **AUTH** section for more details on this.

+##### Refreshing an authentication token

+`http://[ site_url ]/api/token-refresh/`

+**Accepts POST requests only**.
+Send a POST request containing the field `token`, which must be an **unexpired** user token.
+You will receive a newer `token` in return.

+##### Verifying user emails

+`http://[ site_url ]/api/verify/`

+In order to verify a user, a GET request should be made with the queries `email` and `code`, containing the user's email and verification code.
+A link of the form `http://[ site_url ]/api/verify/?email=<email>&code=<code>` is sent to the email specified by users at signup.
+If the `code` matches the verification code stored for a `user`, the user is then marked as verified and allowed to access the full features of the site.

+## AUTH

+In order to authenticate users to the API, you will need to provide a token that includes information about the user, such as their id, email, etc. You should include the token in your requests whenever it is available, as it is the only way the API knows a user is logged in and can authorize requests to view, modify, or delete restricted content.

+### Getting a user token (JWT)
+Send a POST request to `api/token-auth/` with the fields `username` and `password`. `username` should be a user's email.

+    curl -X POST -H "Content-Type: application/json" -d '{"username":"user","password":"password"}' http://localhost:8000/api/token-auth/

+### Making an authenticated request

+Include the user token in your header for every request you make; for instance, to make an authenticated request to the listings API endpoint, you might do

+    curl -H "Authorization: JWT <token>" http://localhost:8000/api/listings/

-### Models
+### TODO

-We have so far focused on creating working models for `Listing`, `User`, `Message`, and `conversations`.
-We have removed some fields provisionally so as to make development and front-end integration easier.
+- Messaging (conversation style about listings)
+- Image upload (multiple images)
+- Caching
+- Wishlist Feature
+- Anonymity of Home Page (frontend)

 ## Troubleshooting

 ### Upgrading to Django 1.10